jurajtoth/letovit-todolist-h2-database/README.md

-Solution for java backend application for LETO V IT using in memory HashMap as data storage.
+Solution for java backend application for LETO V IT using in memory H2 database as data storage.

 After importing the project, download all dependencies (libraries) using command: